KarimF430/Killer-Whale/mobile-app/DEVELOPMENT_LOG.md

-# MotorOctane Mobile App - Development Documentation
+# gadizone Mobile App - Development Documentation

 ## 📱 Overview

-This React Native (Expo) mobile app is an **exact pixel-perfect replica** of the MotorOctane Next.js web frontend.
+This React Native (Expo) mobile app is an **exact pixel-perfect replica** of the gadizone Next.js web frontend.
 It connects to the same Express.js backend API enabling seamless cross-platform experience.

 ---